Sonam-Abhisika/Jenkins-pipelines/README.md

 # Jenkins-pipelines
-This practice Jenkins-pipelines and get enough hands on with it.
+To run, practice Jenkins-pipelines and get enough hands on with it.